Aerobic Vaginitis: When Aerobic Bacteria Takes Over

 Unfortunately, there is not enough research about the role of probiotics in AV recovery.
 But it could be worth supplementing with some to replenish Lactobacillus levels while on antibiotics.

-Things you can do to protect against AV
+Things you can do to prevent AV

 There are some general rules that will help you maintain a healthy vaginal microbiome.
 You can check our guide on lifestyle and other vaginal interventions.